Before taking her own life, triathlete asked her mother to 'lay bare the sins' of her alleged abusers - KTVZ

 On July 1, the Korean Sports and Olympic Committee (KSOC) said it received a report from Choi on April 8 alleging that she had been abused by her coaching staff, while Choi’s father tells CNN he verbally filed a complaint to Gyeongju City Hall on February 6.

-Following that verbal complaint, Gyeongju City Hall Sports Association launched an investigation and interviewed Choi teammates over the phone.
-On March 9, Choi then filed a complaint via mail to Gyeongju Police Office.”
+Following that verbal complaint, Gyeongju City Hall Sports Association launched an investigation and interviewed Choi’s teammates over the phone.
+On March 9, Choi then filed a complaint via mail to Gyeongju Police Office.

 According to the KSOC, an investigation was launched immediately after Choi’s allegation in April and that Daegu District Public Prosecutor’s Office is currently investigating.